hisaac/hisaac.net/src/content/blog/2014/good-and-great-albums-of-2013/index.md

 ![Album art for Cro Magnox by Ceephax](assets/ceephax-cro-magnox.jpg)

 This could be a soundtrack to a science fiction movie based off a video game for the Nintendo Entertainment System set on another planet where there is no sunlight.
-It could be, but it’s not.
+It could be, but it's not.
 What it is is otherworldly and frequently brilliant.

 - Listen: [Bandcamp](https://ceephax.bandcamp.com/album/cro-magnox)
 - Highlight: [<cite>Natural Spectrum</cite>](https://ceephax.bandcamp.com/track/natural-spectrum)